Explainer: How dangerous is Afghanistan's Islamic State?

 Explainer: How dangerous is Afghanistan’s Islamic State?New

-The Islamic State offshoot got its start six years ago, with several hundred fighters who regarded the Taliban as too moderate.
-The group known as Islamic State Khorasan that formed along the mountain border of Pakistan and Afghanistan has now become one of the world’s more dangerous terrorist threats.
-It has survived intensive targeting by U.S.-led forces and by Pakistan, and emerged as the greatest risk as the United States and others withdraw from Afghanistan.
-Even before a deadly blast at the U.S.-controlled Kabul airport on Thursday, Western governments had raised urgent warnings about the threat of attacks by the IS militants.
+The Islamic State offshoot that President Joe Biden blames for a deadly suicide attack outside the Kabul airport got its start six years ago with several hundred fighters who regarded the Taliban as too moderate.
+The group known as Islamic State Khorasan formed along the mountain border of Pakistan and Afghanistan.
+It has now survived years of intensive targeting by U.S.-led forces and by Pakistan to emerge as one of the greatest risks as the United States and others withdraw from Afghanistan.
+It also poses a global threat.
+Even before Thursday’s deadly attack, Western governments had raised urgent warnings about the group.